 Resources for Workers and Employers in California

 The following links and resources are provided by Kurt W. Dreger Law Office for the benefit of California workers and employers who are looking for information regarding employment discrimination, wage and hour law and worker safety.
-If you are in the San Francisco Bay Area and need legal advice or assistance in any of these areas, please call 510-914-5334 or contact Mr. Dreger online for a free initial consultation about your concerns.
+If you are in California and need legal advice or assistance in any of these areas, please call 510-914-5334 or contact Mr. Dreger online for a free initial consultation about your concerns.

 U.S. Equal Employment Opportunity Commission – The EEOC is the federal agency responsible for upholding certain federal civil rights laws, including Title VII of the Civil Rights Act and the Americans with Disabilities Act (ADA), among others.
 Go here to file a charge of discrimination or to learn more about different types of discrimination and the different kinds of employment practices prohibited by law.